3fun4/frontend-nanodegree-arcade-game/README.md

 * **Play it [Here](https://3fun4.github.io/frontend-nanodegree-arcade-game/)**
 * **Movement and Controls**: Use the arrow keys(left, up, right, down)
 * **Goal**: Reach the water
-* **Rules**: Avoid the enemys(bugs).Once a the player collides with an enemy, the game is reset and the player moves back to the start square.
-Once the player reaches the water the game is won.
+* **Rules**: Avoid the enemys(bugs).
+Once the player collides with an enemy, the game is reset and the player moves back to the start square.

 ## Resources